Moab Elopement Guide: Advice From A Local Photographer

 The desert temperature can vary greatly throughout the day at any time of year so be sure to bring layers that you can easily change in and out of.
 Something warm and cute that you wouldn’t mind taking photos in is a great idea!
 We’re thinking fitted puffer jackets, cosy jumpers and snuggly blankets.

 Whatever time of year you’re planning your Moab elopement, BRING SUNSCREEN!
 Even in winter that sun can be brutal.
-We love this article which recommends cruelty free, eco-friendly sunscreen brands!

 Getting to Moab